-Outcome Responsible and financially-sustainable - you are provided with a
+Outcome Responsible and financially-sustainable - you are provided with a range of City services which are delivered in a financially responsible manner.

 Policy City of Joondalup Asset Management Policy.

 This policy aims to minimise the risk associated with the management of infrastructure assets by committing the City to adopting a strategic and long-term approach to asset planning and management.